jaredjennings/mrpump/README.rst

 Mr. Pump is a twitter bot, using tweepy.
+You communicate with him using direct messages.
+Since Twitter can work via text messages, you can talk with Mr. Pump using text messages, thereby making your computer do interesting things even if you do not have a smartphone.

 To use
 ------

-0. Install Mr. Pump.
+0. Install Mr. Pump: python setup.py install.
 1. Set up an account for Mr. Pump on Twitter.
 2. Follow Pump's account, and make him follow yours.
 3. Visit dev.twitter.com.
 Log in as your Pump user.
 Create a new 'application.'